Groestlcoin/seedguardian/readme.md

 - [Libraries](#Libraries)

 ##what-is-it
-This software shares your electrum 12 words seed in 15 words shares.
+This software shares your BIP39 12 words seed in 15 words shares.
 If you share your seed in 3 shares with a threshold of 2, you need 2 shares to reconstruct your seed, so you could lose one share, and somebody finding one share can't reconstruct your seed.

 ##Backlog
  1. Generation of some bitcoin addresses from the seed